Ella-Xue/Novel-ideas/README.md

 Express is a simple and flexible node.js Web application framework that offers a range of powerful features to help you create a variety of Web applications, as well as rich HTTP tools.
 Mongo version v4.2.1

-  The attributes of each schema is persistently stored in the mongodb.
+  The attributes of each schema  persistence via mongodb.
-  Apis designed from a developer's perspective，separate schema and api.
-The API interacts with the database.The dependency interface provided by nodejs simplifies many operations.
+  Full source code in the github

   Reference: